-In 2021, our compensation committee adopted a policy to clawback and recover incentive-based compensation paid to our executive officers if we are required to prepare an accounting restatement due to material noncompliance with financial reporting requirements.
-Under the policy, in the event of such a restatement we will clawback any incentive-based compensation paid during the preceding three-year period to the extent it would have been lower had the compensation been based on the restated financial results.
-No clawbacks were made in 2022.
-We intend our policy to comply with the NYSE listing rules regarding recoupment of incentive compensation when those rules become effective.
+In compliance with SEC requirements and NYSE listing standards, our compensation committee adopted a policy in October 2023 to clawback and recover incentive-based compensation erroneously paid to and received by our executive officers if we are required to prepare an accounting restatement due to material noncompliance with financial reporting requirements.
+Under the policy, in the event of such a restatement, we will clawback any incentive-based compensation paid during the preceding three-year period to the extent it would have been lower had the compensation been based on the restated financial results.
+No clawbacks were made in 2023.